ipbus-contrib/enclustra/README.md

 	# This example assumes an AX3 with Artix 35 and an E24AA025E4 EEPROM at I2C address 0x53 (e.g. on pc053 FMC)  connected to uid_scl , uid_sda lines
 	ipbb proj create vivado top_a35-macprom-example-24AA025E enclustra:projects/example top_enclustra_ax3_pm3_a35_macprom_24AA025E.dep

-	# This example uses the crypto EEPROM on the Enclustra AX3.
-	# ipbb proj create vivado top_a35-macprom-example-cryptoEEPROM enclustra:projects/example top_enclustra_ax3_pm3_a35_macprom_crypoEEPROM.dep
-	#
 	# This example uses a fixed IP ( no NEO430 core)
 	# ipbb proj create vivado top_a35-example enclustra:projects/example top_enclustra_ax3_pm3_a35.dep